Why Your Roll Former Needs Better Manufacturing Shipping Solutions

 Picture a pair of rollers shaped so one matches the other.
 Now feed a metal strip between them: it comes out with a cross-section the same as the surface of the rollers.
 The process is similar to extrusion in that it produces long metal forms that get cut to length, but without the huge press tonnages.
 It's also a better way of forming very thin-wall shapes, like say gutters, and it's possible to incorporate other operations like hole piercing in-line, saving run-time costs.

-That is roll forming.
+That is custom roll forming.
 It’s a highly repeatable setup, and if your lead times need shortening, it may be the manufacturing process itself that needs to change.

 How seriously does your metal manufacturer take its lead time promises?
 Enough to monitor and measure performance closely?